emundus/tchooz/README.md

     commit id: "Merge request opened"
     commit id: "version-check"
     commit id: "commit-prefix-check"
+    commit id: "dependency-check"
+    commit id: "unittest-front"
+    commit id: "unittest-back"
+    commit id: "integration-test" type: HIGHLIGHT
 ```
 - **version-check** : Check if the version in the xml file (administrator/components/com_emundus/emundus.xml) was updated since the last release
 - **commit-prefix-check** : Check if at least one commit has a prefix (feat, fix, refactor, style, test, chore)
+- **dependency-check** : Check if there is any security issue in the dependencies (npm audit, composer audit)
+- **unittest-front** : Run the unit tests for the front part (VueJS)
+- **unittest-back** : Run the unit tests for the back part (PHP)
+- **integration-test** : Run the integration tests (Playwright).
+This is optional but can be useful to check if the application is working as expected

 ### Commit
 #### All branches